Best Mega Mural

 Image: A nod to the magnificent whales that help make Esperance in WA a renowned destination, created by Cindy Poole and Jason Wooldridge.

-Best Metropolitan Art (NEW)
+Best Entrance Art (NEW)